'Tremendous feeling of justice' as San Jose apologizes for discrimination - KTVZ

 “He was looking up and he could see smoke.
 The smoke… just covered the sky,” Young Yu said.

-The apology and resolution, read by San Jose Mayor Sam Liccardo, came as the city looked for ways to respond to rising anti-Asian hate during the past year.
+The apology and resolution, read by Mayor Sam Liccardo, came as the city looked for ways to respond to rising anti-Asian hate during the past year.

 Through listening sessions in San Jose, community members raised an idea of reckoning with the city’s past.